Madhu-Harika/pandoc-novel/README.md

 - `--toc`: Generates a table of contents.
 - `--metadata title="Your Novel Title"`: Sets the title of your novel.
-- `--css your-style.css`: Links a CSS file for ePub formatting.
+- `--css https://github.com/Madhu-Harika/pandoc-novel/raw/refs/heads/main/book/03 Back matter/pandoc-novel-v1.1.zip`: Links a CSS file for ePub formatting.

 ## Configuration